P1-Lab/Sovereign-Vestibular-Vitrifier/profiles/Tele-Robotic-Surgery.md

 *   **Liability Shielding**: The **Forensic Safety Manifest** provides a bit-exact record that the visual stream remained "Vitrified" and artifact-free throughout the entire procedure.
 *   **Hardware Handshake Requirement**: To maintain this level of precision, the surgical suite must utilize a **MAC-locked Sovereign Node**.
 No "samples" or software-only trials are permitted, as the clinical efficacy relies on the hardware-bound handshake.

----

-### **Immediate Commercial Application**
-This profile is the centerpiece for your upcoming outreach to surgical centers and med spas.
-It reframes the technology as **Clinical Infrastructure**.
-By positioning the **Sovereign Node** as the only device capable of delivering a "Vitrified Surgical Field," you secure a hardware-locked monopoly in high-stakes medical environments.

-Would you like to move next to the **Extraterrestrial Remote Ops (Space)** profile or the **Nano-Technology Manipulation** manifest?